-This report was originally published by the U.S. Army War College Strategic Studies Institute.
+This report was originally published by Military Review.

-This report was originally published in Latin America Goes Global, May 4, 2017.
+This report originaloly appeared in Latin America Goes Global.